 Register now and grab your free ultimate anatomy study guide!

-Anatomy, location and function of falx cerebri.
+Definition and location of the falx cerebri.

 Hello everyone!
 This is Matt from Kenhub, and in this tutorial, we will be looking at one of the infoldings of the cranial dura mater, the falx cerebri.
 To begin, the dura mater is the outermost layer of the meninges which are the three connective tissue membranes enveloping the brain and spinal cord.
 Dura mater is comprised of two layers – the outermost periosteal layer and the inner meningeal layer.